Legal Advocacy Unit (LAU)

-DRC’s Voting Rights Unit advocates to ensure voting is fully accessible for people with disabilities by educating government agencies about best practices and educating voters about their rights, including options that allow them to vote privately and independently.
-The Voting Rights Unit provides voting rights and civic participation trainings, advocates with government agencies to improve the voter registration process for people with disabilities, collaborates with election officials to improve accessibility of the voting process, runs a hotline on election days and assists voters with election related complaints, tests accessible voting equipment, creates helpful publications for voters with disabilities and election officials, trains poll workers on making voting accessible, and participates on disability-focused committees in numerous counties.
+Disability Rights California’s Voting Rights Unit advocates to ensure voting is fully accessible for people with disabilities by educating government agencies about best practices and educating voters about their rights, including options that allow them to vote privately and independently.
+The Voting Rights Unit:

-Youth Practice Group (YPG) advocates ensuring students with disabilities benefit from the vast array of educational services and supports guaranteed under the Individuals with Disabilities Education Act.
+Youth Practice Group (YPG) advocates ensure that students with disabilities benefit from the vast array of educational services and supports guaranteed under the Individuals with Disabilities Education Act.
 YPG works to remove barriers for students with disabilities so they can learn, play, and participate in extracurricular activities in neighborhood schools with their peers.
-Our work includes due process and compliance complaints, litigation and systemic advocacy.
+Our work includes due process and compliance complaints, litigation, and systemic advocacy.